israice/HTML-LiveStream-TV-Wall/README.md

 - when zoom out the video start 5 sedonds from strach
 - when zoon out dont show image on the same video
 - when zoom out change site to full screen mode
+- added csv as database
+- webp changed to gif files
+- added spesific url on click to each gif inside csv

 ### FUTURE PLANS

 - create and connect github pages for deployment
 - add scrolling to move all screen left and right
 - create script to get all m3u8 from the source at once

 ### SOURCE